 CCNY incurred revenue expenditure during the year.
 Revenue expenditure is generally spent on items which are consumed within the financial year and is financed by NYPFCC and other income.
+For CCNY, salary costs are the greatest proportion of revenue costs incurred in the year.

-There is a direct relationship between the spend of revenue in the year and the Comprehensive Income and Expenditure Statement, however in the accounts a technical treatment is applied which makes a direct comparison to the in-year management position difficult.
+Details of the CCNY's revenue income and expenditure position with a forecast of the expected year end outturn are reported throughout the year.
+There is a direct relationship between revenue expenditure in the year and the Comprehensive Income Expenditure Statement.
+However, to comply with the statutory accounting code, a technical treatment is applied which makes a direct comparison to the in-year management accounting reports position difficult.

 The summary that follows provides the detail on the outturn spend position compared to the budget.
 This gives a clearer assessment of performance in the year compared to the budget.
-The total net budget for the year was £121m, comprising expenditure budget of £129.5m and income of £8.5m.
+The net revenue budget for the year was £173.1m, comprising the expenditure budget of £181.6m netted down by income received directly by the CCNY of £8.5m.